kzk2000/deephaven-clickhouse/README.md

 [Clickhouse](https://clickhouse.com/) to create one.<br><br>
 This repo shows how to
 * leverage [Cryptofeed](https://github.com/bmoscon/cryptofeed) to subscribe to 24/7 real-time Crypto market data
-* push the data onto Kafka to create data live streams
+* push the data onto Kafka to create live streams
 * persist the streams via the Clickhouse Kafka Table Engine
 * access real-time streams and historical data from the DH UI, plus some magic to stitch them together
 * build a Deephaven app mode around it